abusix/abusix-rsync-helper/README.md

 </pre>

 ## Frequent Updating ##
-In order for the zones to automatically update evey 2 minutes, you'll need to setup a cron job with crontab.
+In order for the zones to automatically, you'll need to setup a cron job with crontab.
 <pre>
 # fire up the crontab (no sudo)
 crontab -e